28 Apr Raspberry Peach Pie with Frangipane

 So, with company coming — very special company, I may add– I put a dent in the inventory and got creative.
 The ginger-peach carrots were okay, but no worth writing about.
 I won’t waste your time with the recipe.
 And I apologize to the peaches.
 They deserved better.

 The dessert?
-I redeemed myself.
+I redeemed myself with Raspberry Peach Pie.
 I got inspired.
 To pair with the peaches, I dug into my stash of frozen raspberries.
 And since it was Easter weekend, I pulled out the chocolate.
 What goes with chocolate, peaches and raspberries?
 Almonds!

 So, it was the Plum Frangipane Tart all over again.
 Only without the plums.